 Also, on Starbucks’ November 3, 2016 earnings call, Schultz said “our newest class of Starbucks stores in China is delivering the highest AUVs, ROI and profitability of any store class in our history in the market.”

-So Starbucks in China has big market share, rapid growth and apparently significant profits.
+So Starbucks in China has big market share, rapid growth and apparently attractive economics.
 Although they are breaking the #1 rule of doing business in China as a foreigner: If you are doing really well, keep it quiet.

 You could also consider convenience stores like Family Mart and 7-11 as competitors.
-Certainly lots of coffee is sold there and they have a huge footprint.
+Certainly lots of coffee is sold there and they both have huge operational footprints.
 Also, there is McDonalds which has its McCafes.
-But both of those are a stretch I think.
+But these are a stretch as direct competitors I think.

 I’ve been asking around about this and here are the answers I have gotten so far:

-Explanation #1: Starbucks was the first mover and the market is slow to emerge.
+Explanation 1: Starbucks was the first mover and the market was slow to emerge.

 Nestle entered China in 1990.
 Starbucks entered in 1999.
 But even as late as 2007 or so, it was not totally clear that Chinese consumers were going to drink coffee.
 I can remember being told over and over “You are waiguo.
 You don’t understand China.
 We like tea, not coffee”.

 It took a long time for coffee to catch on in China.
-And even today coffee drinking is still pretty rare.
+And even today coffee drinking is still somewhat rare.
 In 2013, the average Chinese consumed about 4 cups annually.
-That compares to 441 annually in the USA (and over 1,000 cups in Norway, which I also don’t understand.).
-Drinking coffee has been slow to develop in China.
+That compares to 441 annually in the USA and over 1,000 cups in Norway (which I also don’t understand.).
+Drinking coffee has been slow to develop in China thus far.

 So Starbucks getting to the market first and having the long-term commitment to build in a slow-to-emerge market was important.
-Most companies were not prepared to do that.
+Most companies were not prepared for such a long haul.
 This was not a rapid consumer success story, like we have seen with Pepsi, Tingyi, Apple and others.

-Explanation #2: Starbucks’ brand and scale give them an advantage in real estate.
+Explanation 2: Starbucks’ brand and scale give them an advantage in critical real estate.

-Winning in retail coffee hinges on with getting the right locations.
-While customers are somewhat brand loyal, they generally won’t walk three blocks to go to Starbucks if a Costa is across the street.
-So getting high profile and high traffic locations is critical.
+Winning in retail coffee hinges on getting the right locations.
+While customers are somewhat brand loyal, they generally won’t walk five extra blocks to go to Starbucks if a Costa is across the street.
+Getting high profile and high traffic locations is critical.

 Starbucks is now significantly larger than their competitors in many Chinese cities, which means they have more outlets, more customers and greater brand recognition.
-This scale advantage gives them an advantage in getting the best locations.
-They can basically outspend their smaller competitors on real estate because they have more cash, more customers and more brand power.
+I think these scale advantages do give them an advantage in getting the best locations.
+They are probably offered the best locations (perhaps at a special price?) and can definitely outspend their smaller competitors on real estate because they have more cash, more customers and more brand power.
 They can open in the nice shopping mall rather than on the side street.
 They can be at the entrance of the mall rather than on the third floor.
-It’s much harder for a smaller company to take these higher profile, higher traffic and higher price locations.
+It’s just much harder for a smaller company to acquire and afford these higher profile, higher traffic and higher price locations.

-Having the higher traffic and higher profile locations then results in greater increases in sales and brand awareness – which then further increases their local scale advantage.
-So it’s kind of a virtuous cycle (sort of).
+In theory, having the higher traffic and higher profile locations results in greater increases in sales and brand awareness – which then further increases their scale advantage.
+So it could be a virtuous cycle (in theory).

-Explanation #3: Senior Chinese business people just don’t like coffee.
+Explanation 3: Senior Chinese business have a blindspot for coffee.

-What is really stopping a company like China Resources from opening 500 stores?
+What is really stopping a major company like China Resources from opening 500 stores?
 Why can’t Wanda take over all the coffee outlets in their +100 Wanda Plazas?
 They are doing exactly that in hotels and cinemas at the moment.
-Why aren’t the big boys entering?
+Why aren’t the big boys of China entering this market?

-Is it possible that the senior business people of China all grew up in an age of tea drinking?
-That they just never really started drinking coffee?
-Maybe Wang Jianlin just doesn’t like coffee?
+Is it possible that the senior business people of China all grew up drinking tea and never really started drinking coffee?
+Maybe people like Wang Jianlin just don’t like coffee?

-This explanation would be consistent with the fact that the instant coffee market of China (+80% of the total coffee market) is +70% dominated by Nestle, another foreign company.
-Actually, come to think of it the energy market is also like +70% dominated by RedBull.
-Maybe China’ big business leaders just have a blind spot for caffeine drinks?
+This explanation would be consistent with the fact that the instant coffee market of China (probably +80% of the total coffee market) is +70% dominated by Nestle, another foreign company.
+Actually, come to think of it the energy drink market is also +80% dominated by RedBull.
+Maybe China’ big business leaders just have a blind spot for caffeine?

 Final Explanation: It could still be a fad.

-This explanation worries me a bit.
+This is the explanation that worries me.
 There is a possibility that retail coffee in China is, to some degree, a fad.
 Drinking expensive coffee with friends in a nice setting is still relatively new for most of China.
 This has only been going on for 5 years or so for most people.
-It is also sort of a status thing – and Chinese consumers are notoriously fickle about what is currently cool.
-Could this market shrink by 20%?
+It is also sort of a status thing and Chinese consumers are notoriously fickle about what is currently cool.
+Is this somewhat a fad?
+Could the retail coffee market shrink by 20%?
 What if millennials lose interest?
-Could it be limited to just a small niche of the population?
+Could it ultimately be limited to just a small niche of the population?
 I think it is definitely possible.
 Maybe big companies are staying out because they don’t really believe in it long-term.

 The truth is I don’t know why Starbucks doesn’t have a serious competitor in China.
-It seems very strange to me.
-So I am really asking for opinions.
-I would appreciate any thoughts you might have.
+Service businesses are an important new sector in China.
+And it is an area where local companies have struggled.
+Still, it seems very strange to me.
+Note: I am writing this in a Starbucks.